 Each institution shall establish procedures to attempt mediation or resolution of faculty grievances.

 "Grievance" means an allegation of a violation of a specific Board or institutional policy, procedure or practice pertaining to the employment relationship.
 This includes the terms of the grievant's employment contract and this policy.

 Discretionary actions, such as salary adjustments and performance evaluations, may not be grieved, except to determine: (a) whether the discretionary action was made in accordance with relevant Board or institutional policies, practices, procedures or criteria; and (b) whether the action constitutes a clear abuse of discretion.

 Complaints involving any matters covered under SBHE Policy, Section 605.3 or 605.4 are not grievances under this policy.
 Grievances cannot be filed against written Board and institutional policies, per se.
 Decisions on matters related to tenure and promotion may be appealed under NDSU policy 350.1-350.5 and 352.
 Equal opportunity grievances are governed by NDSU Policy 156.

+In the event of a dispute as to whether an action is a matter related to tenure or promotion or is subject to grievance, the university or faculty member subject to the action may request an interpretation from the Standing Committee on Faculty Rights by filing a written request for an opinion.
+The Committee, after reviewing the matter and considering any written argument from either party, shall issue its opinion within thirty calendar days of the time of the filing of the request for an opinion.

 This policy applies only to faculty as defined in SBHE Policy, Section 605.1 of these policies.
 It does not apply to classified staff or to administrators or coaches.